ax920/Gym-Availability/README.md

 - Text START to +18143245498 to start looking for availabilities.
 If there are availabilities, it will ping you every few second!
 - When you have found a time or no longer wish to have texts sent to you every few seconds, text STOP.
 - Get huge

+# In the works

+- Support for the coop